 The failure to take all possible precautions against any potential harm and hazardous conditions may constitute violations of California laws regulating hotels.

 The owner of the hotel and its management has a duty to prevent injuries and minimize risks associated with dangerous conditions (for example, cleaning the floor when its surface becomes wet and slippery to prevent slip and fall accidents).

-Liability for hotel accidents extends beyond the premises of the hotel building, as the owner of the hotel may also be held liable for your injuries and damages if the accident took place at the parking lot, garage, hotel-owned shuttle bus, guest room, SPA room, swimming pool, in-site restaurant, and fitness facility.
+Liability for hotel accidents extends beyond the premises of the hotel building, as the owner of the hotel may also be held liable for your injuries and damages if the accident took place at the parking lot, garage, hotel-owned shuttle bus, guest room, SPA room, swimming pool, on-site restaurant, and a fitness facility.

 Consult our skilled attorneys at the Law Offices of Howard Craig Kornberg to launch an unbiased investigation into your claim to maximize your compensation.